 Position Duties include the following:

-Student employees may work a maximum of 20 hours per week across all positions in the university.
+Student employees may work a maximum of 24 hours per week (20 for international students) across all positions in the university.
 Typically, consultants work between 10-15 hours per week, but some work more and some less, depending on availability and need.
 All consultants are trained to provide support through all modalities (in-person, via Zoom, via email).

 Currently, the Writing Center pays $15.15/hour as a starting hourly rate with incremental raises for each year of work.